 Since then trustees have been required to register on TRS, where a trust is liable to pay any of the following taxes: Income Tax, Capital Gains Tax, Inheritance Tax, Stamp Duty Land Tax (Buildings Transaction Tax in Scotland) or Stamp Duty Reserve Tax.

-New legislation has now come into force, meaning that the majority of UK resident trusts in existence on or after 6 October 2020 must now register on the service, regardless of whether they have any tax liability.
+Legislation introduced in October 2020 means that the majority of UK resident trusts in existence on or after 6 October 2020 are required to register on the service, regardless of whether they have any tax liability.

-LV= related trusts that will now need to register include:
+LV= related trusts that need to register include:

 Overseas express trusts that: